Billy Hewes

 William Gardner Hewes III (born October 27, 1961) is an American Republican politician.
-He is the mayor of Gulfport, Mississippi and the former President pro tempore of the Mississippi State Senate.
+He served as the mayor of Gulfport, Mississippi from 2013 to 2025.
+He is also the former President pro tempore of the Mississippi State Senate.

 Early life and education

 Hewes was born in New Iberia, Louisiana October 27, 1961 and moved to Gulfport, Mississippi, where he attended Harrison Central High School.
 He later graduated from the University of Southern Mississippi in 1984 with a Bachelor of Science in Business Administration.

 Political career

 Mississippi State Senate

 Hewes represented Senate District 49, which contained Harrison County, Mississippi.
 He served from his election in 1992 until 2012, serving as President Pro Tempore from 2008 until 2012.

 Hewes was also the founding chairman of the Mississippi National Guard Legislative Caucus while in the Senate.
 As Senator, Hewes authored Mississippi’s Seller’s Disclosure Statement for Real Estate transactions, as well as Mississippi’s Prepaid College Tuition Program (MPACT), and funding for the Lynn Meadows Children’s Museum.
 An advocate for business interests, he was engaged in Tort reform initiatives, as well as early efforts to change the State Flag.